Python FOR loop

 Index: 6 Day: Sat

-In this example, enumerate() is used to iterate over both the index and value of each element in the fruits list.
-Inside the loop, index contains the index of each element, and fruit contains the value of each element.
+In this example, enumerate() is used to iterate over both the index and value of each element in the days list.
+Inside the loop, index contains the index of each element, and day contains the value of each element.

 For loop control statements